 Malware Scan

-Before you run a restore or cloud plan to recover a machine to the production environment, Orchestrator allows you to scan the protected machine for possible malware without running the plan.
-You can also perform the scan when testing a restore plan in a DataLab.
+Orchestrator allows you to scan a machine included in the plan for possible malware either when running the plan or without running the plan by performing on-demand scanning.
+You can also perform the scan when testing a plan in a DataLab.

 You can instruct Orchestrator to do the following: